ElementsProject/lightning/doc/schemas/WRITING_SCHEMAS.md

 match command responses, and also use it to generate our documentation.

 Yes, schemas are horrible to write, but they're damn useful.
-We can only use a subset of the full [https://json-schema.org/](JSON Schema Specification), but if you find that limiting it's probably a sign that you should simplify your JSON output.
+We can only use a subset of the full [JSON Schema Specification](https://json-schema.org/), but if you find that limiting it's probably a sign that you should simplify your JSON output.

 ## How to Write a Schema